EnterpriseDB/cnp-bench/README.md

+# THIS PROJECT HAS BEEN ARCHIVED AND IS NO LONGER UPDATED
+# PLEASE REFER TO THE OPERATOR DOCUMENTATION FOR THE NEW WAY TO RUN BENCHMARKS

 # Benchmarking Cloud Native PostgreSQL

 `cnp-bench` provides a bundle of helm charts designed for benchmarking a PostgreSQL deployment in Kubernetes,